 Multivitamin supplements are needed to replace the nutrients lost through hemodialysis or peritoneal dialysis.
 Vitamin supplements should be discussed with a doctor or nutritionist.

-Because people with chronic kidney disease develop anemia, erythropoietin or darbepoietin may be given to stimulate the production of red blood cells.
+Because people with chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Major causes are diabetes and high blood pressure... read more develop anemia, erythropoietin or darbepoetin may be given to stimulate the production of red blood cells.
 Iron may also be needed to help the body produce new red blood cells.

 Phosphate binders, most often those such as calcium carbonate or calcium acetate, are used to remove excess dietary phosphate.

 Normally the body’s bone tissue is continually replaced, helping bones remain strong and dense.
 The kidneys convert vitamin D to its active form (calcitriol), which helps regulate the amount of calcium in the blood and the amount used to produce bone tissue.
 In people with kidney failure, the kidneys are not able to convert enough vitamin D to its active form, so parathyroid hormone levels may increase.
 High parathyroid hormone levels can weaken bones by decreasing their density, a bone condition called renal osteodystrophy.
 To correct this problem, the active form of vitamin D or a similar substance is given to lower high parathyroid hormone levels.